SSOrphans/boss-cpp-server/README.md

 # C++ Server using gRPC over HTTP/2

-This project provides an implementation of a simple Book api that is accessed via gRPC over HTTP/2.
+This project provides an implementation of a simple Book API that is accessed via gRPC over HTTP/2.
 It has been dockerized so that it can run in an environment that it expects and can be isolated in for it's own purposes.
 This proves useful in a cloud environment or standalone.